 On November 14, 2016, Sarnia City Council heard a presentation from Tom St. Amand and Randy Evans regarding the Streets of Sarnia Project.
 The Streets of Sarnia Project is a historically based research venture into the persons, families, places and circumstances behind this City’s street names.
 Please use the following link to access the Streets of Sarnia Project:

-War Remembrance Project
+The Sarnia War Remembrance Project